mirjaj/grupparbete/README.md

  Later on we may find other ways to test the game.

  #### How to play
-The player is at first presented by a main menu, if the player wants to play the player can proceed by clicking "start game".
+The player is at first presented by a main menu, if the player wants to play the game the player can proceed by clicking "start game".

 The player plays the game by clicking the button to roll a dice.
 The player then moves, and is to answer questions, mostly related to programming and mathmatics, but there is also a category for general questions.